prathibacvr/egg-timer-application/README.md

-🥚 Egg Timer <3
-This is a fun and simple Egg Timer web application that helps you cook eggs just the way you like them—Soft Boiled, Medium Boiled, Hard Boiled, or Poached! 🕒🍳

-🚀 Features
-> Clean and colorful UI with animated interactions.
-> Select from four different egg styles.
-> Shows egg-specific cooking details.
-> Built-in countdown timer with a ticking display.
-> Plays an alarm sound when the egg is ready.
-> Responsive and easy to use!

-📸 Screens
-Start Screen – "Let's time your egg!" with a Start button.
-Selection Screen – Choose your egg style with images.
-Details & Timer Screen – Shows the egg description, timer, and a start button.
-Ready Screen – Informs you when your egg is ready!

-🧠 Technologies Used
-HTML5
-CSS3
-JavaScript

-🎵 Sound
-The timer alarm uses a sound from Google Actions Sound Library.

-📝 How to Use
-Open the index.html file in any web browser.
-Click Start on the landing screen.
-Choose the egg style you want to cook.
-Click Start Timer to begin countdown.
-When the timer finishes, an alarm will ring and you'll be taken to a screen saying your egg is ready!

-📂 File Structure
-📁 egg-timer/
+# 🥚 Egg Timer <3

+A fun and simple Egg Timer web application that helps you cook eggs just the way you like them — **Soft Boiled**, **Medium Boiled**, **Hard Boiled**, or **Poached**! 🕒🍳

+---

+## 🚀 Features

+- 🎨 Clean and colorful UI with animated interactions
+- 🥚 Select from four different egg styles
+- 📋 Shows egg-specific cooking details
+- ⏱️ Built-in countdown timer with a ticking display
+- 🔔 Plays an alarm sound when the egg is ready
+- 📱 Fully responsive and easy to use!

+---

+## 📸 Screens

+- **Start Screen** – "Let's time your egg!" with a Start button
+- **Selection Screen** – Choose your egg style with images
+- **Details & Timer Screen** – Displays egg description, timer, and Start Timer button
+- **Ready Screen** – Notifies when your egg is perfectly cooked!

+---

+## 🧠 Technologies Used

+- HTML5
+- CSS3
+- JavaScript

+---

+## 🎵 Sound

+The timer alarm uses a sound from the [Google Actions Sound Library](https://developers.google.com/assistant/tools/sound-library).

+---

+## 📝 How to Use

+1. Open `index.html` in any modern web browser
+2. Click **Start** on the landing screen
+3. Choose your preferred **egg style**
+4. Click **Start Timer** to begin the countdown
+5. Once the timer ends, an alarm will ring and you'll see a **"Your egg is ready!"** message

+---

+## 📂 File Structure

+egg-timer/
 ├── index.html
 ├── soft-boiled.jpg
 ├── medium-boiled.jpg
 ├── hard-boiled.jpg
 ├── poached eggs.jpg

-📌 Make sure the image files are in the same directory as your index.html.
+> 📌 Make sure all image files are in the same directory as your `index.html`.

+---

-📌 Note
+## 📌 Note

-The Start Timer button turns grey when clicked and countdown starts.
+- The **Start Timer** button turns grey when clicked and the countdown begins.
+- You can customize egg timing by editing the JavaScript timer durations.

+---

-🧑‍💻 Author
+## 🧑‍💻 Author

-Made with 💛 by Prathibha.
+Made with 💛 by **Prathibha**

+---